Cj-bc/misskey-hs/README.md

 ## As CLI tool

+`stack run --` to call each API.
+Specify API by subcommand, and pass args by options.
-`stack run -- --help` for detailed help
+`stack run -- --help` to more help.

 ### Usage sample